 According to The Bump, the average cost of setting up a nursery is in the $2,000 range, which includes the crib, mattress, bedding set, changing table, and dresser.
 Of course, that number can easily creep up when figuring in non-essentials like paint, wall decor, rugs, monitors, textiles, and toys.

 But that doesn’t mean you have to drain your baby budget to create a warm, welcoming, and well-equipped nursery.
-Below are some practical tips for creating an Instagram-worthy haven on the cheap.
+Below are some practical tips for creating an Instagram-worthy haven that show you how to decorate a nursery on a budget.

 Invest in a convertible crib